-Companies run into short-term cash flow problems every so often.
-It is a common business problem that can happen due to sudden growth, large clients paying slowly or other reasons.
+Companies experience short-term cash flow problems every so often.
+It is a common business problem that can happen due to sudden growth, large clients paying slowly, or other reasons.

 The typical approach to solving this problem is to get a loan.
 However, loans and lines of credit aren’t always the best solution.
 Qualifying for a line of credit or a loan can take weeks or months.
 If you get the loan, you will usually need to commit for some time.

 Companies can often solve their short-term cash flow problems by selling their accounts receivable.
 Receivable financing lines are easier to obtain than bank financing and can be used to handle short-term problems.
 In this article, we discuss:

 - Why would a company sell its accounts receivable?

 - Is A/R financing the right option for your company?